emredagli/physics-constants-explorer/README.md

                         Mass - kilogram (kg)
                         Use ^ symbol to represent power.
                         Examples: "kg/(s^3 K^4)", "kg s^-3 K^-4", "m/s"
+  -c, --config-path
+                        Config file relative path.
+                        If it is not provided the program will try to read ./config.json

 ```

 ### Exploring Well-known Physical Constants